-The application site is predominantly occupied by a mixture of arable and pastoral fields and includes the Ifield Golf Course and Country Club in the south.
-Part of the site includes a former garden nursery with significant hard standing.
-There are small number of existing buildings located within the site, including four dwellings, which are identified for demolition.
+The application site is currently undeveloped land, that has a negligible impact on policing.
 Once developed this site will create an additional demand upon the Police Service that does not currently exist.

 The Police will need to recruit additional staff and officers and equip them.
-The development will also require the services of a police vehicle and investment into Automatic Number Plate Recognition (ANPR) and speed awareness infrastructure.
+The development will also require the services of a police vehicle and investment into Automatic Number Plate Recognition (ANPR) and speed awareness and control infrastructure.
 Staff and officers will also need to be accommodated in a premises that will enable them to serve the development.
 This request is proportionate to the size of the development and is intended to pay for the initial, additional costs resulting directly from the development for those areas where the police do not have existing capacity.
 The request also explains how the police service is funded, outlines National Planning Policy support for policing contributions and references numerous appeal decisions where police requests for developer contributions have been upheld.